Hammerspoon/hammerspoon/READMESOON.md

 You write a "config", which just means `~/.mjolnir/init.lua`.
-This file, along with whatever modules it requires, have full access to the built-in `mj` module, and all Lua modules that you have installed.
+This file, along with whatever modules it requires, have full access to the built-in `mjolnir` module, and all Lua modules that you have installed (e.g. from LuaRocks or any way you want to install them).

 ## Try it out